AdactiveSAS/adsum-api-documentation/docs/model-10-floorCalibration.md

 ### What is a FloorCalibration ?

 A FloorCalibration is the object used to store FloorCalibration.
+I THINK THIS NEEDS TO BE EXPLAINED MORE

 ### Main Attributes (not exhaustive)